pulba/test-decap-cms/src/content/blog/markdown-style-guide.md

 ---
-title: 'Markdown Style Guide'
+title: wassshuuuuu
-description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
+description: Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
-pubDate: 'Jun 19 2024'
+pubDate: Jun 19 2024
-heroImage: '../../assets/blog-placeholder-1.jpg'
+heroImage: ../../assets/blog-placeholder-1.jpg
+date: 2025-11-21T20:41:00.000+07:00
+thumbnail: /assets/model-mockup-1080x1920-8-.png
+rating: 5
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.